IMPORTANT INFORMATION AND WHO WE ARE

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

 - any platform through which you invest; and

-- from service providers or agents appointed by Findlay Park Funds ICAV.
+- from service providers or agents appointed by us or Findlay Park Funds ICAV.

 Identity and Contact Data from publicly available sources such as Financial Conduct Authority’s financial services register, LinkedIn, company websites, Companies House and the Electoral Register based inside the EU.